-Ebola is a viral infection.
-There is no vaccine or cure for Ebola.
-Over half of all infected people die as a result of the infection.
-However, the risk of becoming infected with Ebola in the UK is very small.
+Ebola is a viral infection, which mainly occurs in West and Equatorial Africa.
+There is as yet no vaccine or cure for Ebola, and about 4 out of 10 of those infected die of the disease.
+The risk of becoming infected with Ebola in the UK is very small.

-Ebola is only spread by close contact with an infected person.
-The risk of Ebola is therefore for people who have had close contact with someone already infected with Ebola, either by:
+Ebola is spread by close contact with an infected person.
+People with Ebola become infectious when they have symptoms.
+The risk of Ebola in the UK is only for people who have had close contact with someone who is already infected with Ebola, either by:

 - Travel to a country affected by Ebola; or

-- Close contact with someone who has returned from an infected country and has Ebola infection.
+- Close contact with someone who has returned from an infected country and has Ebola infection, although only once they have symptoms.

 What is Ebola?